meiyor/DeepGaze-Text-Embedding-Map/README.md

 | ------------- | ------------- |  ------------- | ------------- |  ------------- |
 | **DeepGaze**  | 0.5414±0.5714 | 1.2296±0.5666 | 0.8317±0.0562 | 1.5268±0.7245 |
 | **DeepGaze + TEM**  | **0.5662±0.5816** | **1.2556±0.5874** | 0.8333±0.0563 | **1.5445±0.7661** |

+A statistical comparison have been using paired test evaluating the normality of each metrics finding the following effect plot and corrected p-values.
+All the metrics show a significant improvement for all paired test methods.